muratk3n/thirdwave/en/README.md

 Azerbaijani gobble gobble speaka sounds somewhat different than Anatolian version.
 Same words mostly, but different expressions, idioms.. ex, apparently they call the football goaly *kapıcı*, "the doorman".
-Kinda funnt.
+Kinda funny..
 And the air travel announcements; their pilots announce plane landing with the words *the plain will now fall*, once TR travelers heard that and my tiggers lost their shit.